Who can contribute to NeuroClastic?

 3. The article must be published for free without subscription costs to read it.
-If subscriptions are required to view the content, the author of the article must be reasonably compensated according to how other contributors to your publication are compensated.
+If subscriptions are required to view the content, the author of the article must be reasonably compensated and you must contact the author to arrange permission and payment.

 4. We will add an alternative version of the article on our site with your translated version.